 How do we keep going when we can’t see the top of the mountain?

-If we haven’t dealt with something before then we have no reference point, and our natural instinct is to assume the worst-case scenario.
-Media scaremongering has only added to our fear of the unknown.
-Watching the recent news unfold has felt uncomfortably alike the disaster movies we binge on Netflix.
-We’re hooked – longing for Chuck Norris to rock up, kick Boris off the lectern and save the day.
-Instead, each update feels like another round with Mike Tyson.
+But recently, society has faced an unclimbed mountain.
+When facing a challenge we can usually draw on past experiences, or somebody else who’s been there to guide us through.
+If we haven’t dealt with something before then our natural instinct is to assume the worst-case scenario.
+Media scaremongering has only fuelled our fear of the unknown.
+Watching the news unfold felt uncomfortably alike the disaster movies we binge on Netflix.
+I think for a while we longed for Chuck Norris to rock up, kick Boris off the lectern and save the day.

 1) Focus on what we can control

-We’re allowed to feel frustrated and angry.
+We’re allowed to feel frustrated and angry about our plans and goals being ruined.
 But the longer we focus on things outside our circle of influence then we become reactive – stressed, anxious, depressed, and even hopeless.
-It’s a waste of energy.
-If we spend our time on the things in our circle of control/influence then we become proactive, stay focused and distract ourselves from the worries.
-Many of our short-term goals and targets will have changed and been thrown into uncertainty.
-This also opens up new opportunities.
-Whilst waiting for more information, we have to adjust our goals and stick to routines as best we can.
-I’ve started my third book earlier than planned and will have plenty of new speaking content for the autumn!
+Or even hoarding loo rolls.
+If we spend our time on the things in our circle of influence then we become proactive, positive and stay focused.
+Look for the new opportunities and adjust goals whilst awaiting information.
+I recently submitted a proposal for my third book earlier than planned.
+Sadly I can’t say much for the home baking skills…

 2) Support each other

-Now isn’t the time to compete who has it worse off.
+We might be in the same boat, or the same mountain: but not everyone is a Sherpa.
+Don’t compete who has it ‘worse off’.
 Some people are more resilient due to their life experiences so far.
 Others will be overwhelmed by the change.
-This is the time to reach out to friends who might be vulnerable or at most risk, to help elderly with shopping, keep in regular contact and send funny photos to each other when all else fails.
-Even being forced to work at home is an opportunity to spend time together.
-Times like these are when the stories of real humanity and kindness emerge, even when the media focus on non-resourceful supermarket panic buyers.
+Make sure to reach out to friends who might be vulnerable or at most risk, and even the ‘strong’ ones who appear fine.
+The smallest things can make the biggest difference.
+We’ve seen lots of acts of kindness: from helping elderly with shopping, to Captain Tom Moore, and companies making face masks.
+Times like these are when the stories of real humanity and kindness emerge.
 Being selfish is a human survival mechanism.
 Selflessness helps everyone survive.

 3) Attitude of gratitude